 2021 Panini Prizm (Check Price)

 The “Purple Ice” parallel shown here has a color scheme that blends perfectly with Williams’s Tar Heels uniform.
 An autograph of Javonte Williams can be seen on the lower half of the card while the top half features a photo of Williams as he appears to be headed towards the end zone.
 The card has a print run of just 99 and makes for a great casual investment for somewhere in the $50 to $100 range.

 Another great option is the spectacular ultra-rare Gold Prizm version.
 While the bottom of this card has blue teal, gold can be seen on the top and along the sides and really gives the card a great deal of prominence.
 It has a print run of just 10 and is one of the most valuable Janvonte Williams rookie cards you’ll find at the moment.

 The Purple Wave shown above features a lower half that has a nice sophisticated design with the Leaf Metal Draft logo shown prominently above Williams’s signature.
 Meanwhile, the picture shows Javonte appearing to prepare for a sick juke while tearing up the turf in his Tar Heels road jersey.
 This collection is by far the most affordable that we’ve featured on our list as even cards as the /15 featured above sell for less than $50.

 Trending Rookie Alert: Check Out Our Kyle Pitts Rookie Card Hotlist

 Short (less than 1 year)

-It’s hard to recommend a short-term play here as Williams’ will be playing second fiddle to Melvin Gordon his rookie season.
-While he’ll see his fair share of snaps, a backup role likely won’t drive card values too much in 2021.
-However, an injury to Gordon or some huge games that lead to a takeover of the featured back position could change things in a heartbeat.
-5/10
+A short-term play is questionable as Williams’ has been sharing time with Melvin Gordon so far in his rookie season.
+While he’s seeing his fair share of snaps, card values won’t be driven to higher places until he separates himself as the king of the ground in Denver.
+However, an injury to Gordon or some huge games that lead to a full takeover of the featured back position could change things in a heartbeat.
+6/10

 Medium (1 to 3 years)